Yoga Poses for Lower Back Pain: 6 Gentle Poses That Work

 Last updated

-The good news?
-Research consistently demonstrates that yoga can be incredibly effective for reducing chronic lower back pain intensity, often providing better long-term relief than traditional treatments.
-Unlike quick fixes that mask the problem, yoga addresses the root causes of desk-related back pain: tight hip flexors, weak core muscles, and compressed spinal segments.
+The research is pretty clear on this: yoga can reduce chronic lower back pain intensity more effectively than many traditional treatments.
+What I like about it is that it doesn’t just mask symptoms.
+It addresses the actual problems that create desk-related back pain: tight hip flexors, weak core muscles, and compressed spinal segments.

-This gentle sequence of yoga poses for lower back pain is specifically designed for people who spend their days hunched over computers.
-You don’t need to be flexible or experienced—just willing to give your spine the attention it deserves.
+I’ve put together this sequence of yoga poses for lower back pain specifically for people who spend their days at desks.
+You don’t need to be flexible or have any yoga experience.
+You just need to be willing to spend 15-20 minutes giving your spine some attention.

 Key Takeaways